NOAA Expects Hurricane Season For 2018 To Be Near Or Above Normal

 There's also a chance that a weak El Niño could develop late in the summer, which would weaken the very end of the hurricane season, but there's no guarantee of that, NOAA says.

-NOAA and FEMA recommend that members of the public make emergency and evacuation plans, and consider purchasing hurricane insurance.
+NOAA and the Federal Emergency Management Agency recommend that members of the public make emergency and evacuation plans, and review their insurance coverage.

 Last year, NOAA initially predicted an extremely active season, forecasting 11 to 17 named storms — including up to nine hurricanes.